 Your website’s performance factors into how a search engine regards your content.

-If you are designing a new website in WordPress, consider using the WordPress block editor plus a blocks plug-in instead of a third-party page builder.
+If designing a new website in WordPress, consider using the WordPress block editor plus a blocks plug-in instead of a third-party page builder.
 When it comes to website speed, to some degree, there is a beauty/bloat tradeoff.

 14. Maintain your website’s health